AnirudhAchal/Cats-Vs-Noncats/README.md

 # Cats-Vs-Noncats
-To Obtain the dataset used in the project please follow the following steps :
+To Obtain the dataset used in the project please follow the following steps after cloning this repo:
 1. Run H5toImages.py
 2. Run DataAugmentation.py